Jessi-777/bestegg_test/README.md

 ## Instructions for Test and Documentation
+I did a lot of testing in here to make sure each function works 100%.

 To test this repo simply run npm run build.

-Look in the output directory afterwards at newresults.json
+To find the Results for new updated json files look in the output directory afterwards at newresults.json

 * Typedoc(installed Typscript only for testing purposes): https://jessi-777.github.io/bestegg_test/docs/